Brewing Green Tea: Techniques and Tips to Remember!

 As temperatures rise, storing tea becomes challenging.
 Opened tea can easily spoil, making tea cans essential.
 There are various materials available for tea cans, such as wood, ceramic, stainless steel, and clay.

 Purple clay tea cans are often referred to as “magical storage vessels” by industry insiders.
 Indeed, compared to other materials, purple clay tea cans have better breathability, which aids in the aging process of the tea.
-They are especially suitable for storing green tea, Pu'er tea, white tea, and dark tea.
+They are especially suitable for storing green tea, Pu'er tea, , and dark tea.

 Brew Tea